twangsd/Epigenetic_Aging_Mouse_livers/README.md

 <b> Note: </b><br>
 Many of these scripts were run in a parallel computing framework using SGE.<br> Thus, these notebooks represent an outline of the analyses that were conducted.
 They will not run out of the box<br>
 Data needed to regenerate the figures are hosted on Zenodo (https://doi.org/10.5281/zenodo.291983).
-These data will represent the end output of many of the scripts executed on a cluster.
-The tar.gz contains a 'data' directory, which will need to be downloaded within the same directory as the notebooks so that the scripts displayed in the notebooks can find the data used to create each plot.<br>
+These data contains the end output of many of the scripts executed on a cluster.
+This also contains the source data for the iPython notebooks.
+The tar.gz contains a 'data' directory, which will need to be downloaded within the same directory as the notebooks so that the scripts displayed in the notebooks can find the data used to create each plot.
+It is important that the directory is named 'data' so that it is recognized by the notebooks.<br>
 <br>
 <b>Figures:</b><br>
 Figure 1 & Figure S1: EvolutionaryTrendsMouseHuman.ipynb<br>